• Covid-19 Update

 Herd of Hope 2020

 The Herd of Hope have landed!
-Much like the orphans in Sheldrick Wildlife Trust own care, the life-size bronze sculptures have graduated to a new home- here in Spitalfields!
-After a stomping success at London’s Marble Arch, the Orphans’ can now be found ‘roaming’ across the Market.
-Comprising of 21-strong herd of bronze elephants, created by Gillie and Marc, and inspired by real life orphaned elephants in the care of the SWT, have been a much loved by Londoners over the past 12 months, inspiring and educating visitors about conservation and the work of the SWT.
+Much like the orphans in Sheldrick Wildlife Trust’s own care, the life-size bronze sculptures have graduated to a new home- here in Spitalfields!
+After a stomping success at London’s Marble Arch, the Orphans can now be found ‘roaming’ across the Market.
+Comprising of 21-strong herd of bronze elephants, created by Gillie and Marc, and inspired by real-life orphaned elephants in the care of the SWT, have been much loved by Londoners over the past 12 months, inspiring and educating visitors about conservation and the work of the SWT.

 Jack West